 most of the world’s manual therapists, before getting back to biomechanical business as usual

-But professional who really embrace structuralism like to “connect the dots,” the better to impress their patients.
-For instance, a podiatrist might tell you that your fallen arches (dot!) cause greater strain in your knees (dot), which in turn force you to use your hips differently (dot!), which leads to hip weakness (dot), then muscle imbalance in the core (dot!), which finally results in back pain (dot!).
+But professionals who really embrace structuralism like to “connect the dots,” the better to impress their patients.
+For instance, a podiatrist might tell you that your fallen arches (dot!) cause greater strain in your knees (dot!), which in turn force you to use your hips differently (dot!), which leads to hip weakness (dot!), then muscle imbalance in the core (dot!), which finally results in back pain (dot!).
 The best dot connectors can be quite convincing, painting elaborate pictures of interconnectedness and inviting you to share a wise chuckle about how “everything really is connected.”

 Indeed, the foot bone really is connected to the leg bone, and so on.
 That these kinds of more complex biomechanical relationships exist is not in question — they do.
 The trouble is that they are hopelessly complex, effectively impossible to interpret reliably, extremely difficult to treat … and, above all, simply not all that important.